mariellefoster/plots_and_projects/README.md

 ## Bedtime Enforcer
 - App that shuts off your electronics and room lights when it is time to go to bed.
 I really need this.

+## Probabilistic Paradox checker
+- Like the monty hall problem.
+Does a computer count as an observer?